qriosa/SParry/tutorials.md

         graphType: str, must, type of the graph data, only can be [matrix, CSR, edgeSet].(more info please see the developer documentation).
         method: str, the shortest path algorithm that you want to use, only can be [dij, spfa, delta, fw, edge].
-        useCUDA: bool, use CUDA to speedup or not.
+        useCUDA: bool, use CUDA to speedup or not. useMultiPro, bool, use multiprocessing in CPU or not. only support dijkstra APSP and MSSP.
         directed: bool, directed or not. only valid in read graph from file.
         pathRecordBool: bool, record the path or not.
         srclist: int/lsit/None, the source list, can be [None, list, number].(more info please see the developer documentation).